-Meghan Markle Wears White Trench Dress in First Post-Baby Photo Op
+Meghan Markle Wears Grace Wales Bonner Trench Dress in First Post-Baby Photo Op

 Meghan Markle showcased a chic maternity look as made her public debut as a mom.

-The 37-year-old Duchess of Sussex sported a double-breasted sleeveless white trench dress, on Wednesday at Windsor Castle in her first post-pregnancy photo op, where she and Prince Harry debuted their two-day-old son, whose name they did not reveal.
+The 37-year-old Duchess of Sussex sported a double-breasted sleeveless white trench dress, from London-based British designer Grace Wales Bonner, on Wednesday at Windsor Castle in her first post-pregnancy photo op, where she and Prince Harry debuted their two-day-old son, whose name they did not reveal.

+The designer was "born in Southeast London to a Jamaican father and English mother" and "uses her mixed-race heritage as a key reference in her collections," according to the Business of Fashion website.

 Meghan paired her post-baby look with nude 4-inch suede pointed pumps, which appear to be by Manolo Blahnik, and a $750 18-karat gold turquoise necklace by Jennifer Meyer.

-Harry wore a light gray suit and carried their son, who was wrapped in an ivory blanket and wore a matching wool baby cap.
+Harry wore a light gray suit and carried their son, who was wrapped in an ivory G.H.
+Hurt & Son baby shawl and wore matching cashmere baby cap and mittens.

 "It's magic.
 It's pretty amazing," Meghan told the small group of journalists.
 "I mean, I have the two best guys in the world.
 So, I'm really happy."